DereWah/DereGunGame/README.md

 ## Rounds and Spawnpoints
 Each round takes place in one of the 4 zones (you can also specify which zones you want in the config).
 Spawnpoints are calculated smartly, to avoid spawning a player in the middle of a fight between others.
 You can setup a spawn radius to adjust this value.

+## Special Thanks
+I would like to thank Matteoninja, Sir.Simoo (Lo 096 infuriato) and .cuaio and the members of the OmegaSCP community for helping out in testing the gamemode.
+Without your help and feedback I would've never managed to find a lot of bugs <3